aidmax/structurizr-cli-action/README.md

 # structurizr-cli GitHub Action

-This GitHub action allows you to run [structurizr-cli](https://github.com/structurizr/cli), a command line utility for [Structurizr](https://structurizr.com/) that allows you to create software architecture models based upon the [C4 model](https://c4model.com/) using a textual [domain specific language (DSL)](https://github.com/structurizr/dsl).
+This GitHub action allows you to run [structurizr-cli](https://github.com/structurizr/cli), a command line utility for [Structurizr](https://structurizr.com/) that lets you create software architecture models based upon the [C4 model](https://c4model.com/) using a textual [domain specific language (DSL)](https://github.com/structurizr/dsl).

 Currently, the action supports the following functionality: